 The Morgan Library & Museum

 Following our luncheon, we receive a multifaceted introduction to the Morgan Library & Museum as it celebrates its centennial year.
 An Italian Renaissance-style palazzo now expanded by several additions, the Morgan began as the personal library of the storied financier, collector, and cultural benefactor J. Pierpont Morgan.
 Opened to the public in 1924, the library houses a resplendent collection of illuminated manuscripts, early printed books, and old master drawings and prints.
 In addition to examining the richly decorated interiors of the c.
-1906 McKim, Mead & White-designed library, curator Dr. Deidre Jackson guides participants through the Morgan’s latest exhibition, Medieval Money, Merchants, and Morality.
+1906 McKim, Mead & White-designed library, participants are guided through the Morgan’s latest exhibition, Medieval Money, Merchants, and Morality.

 Registration Fee: $475

 Terms and Conditions: You must be a Decorative Arts Trust member to register for this program.
 Members at the Dual level and above may register both household members.
 Members at the Benefactor level and above may register a nonmember guest.
 Roundtrip transportation from the Upper East Side to Harlem and back on Friday, January 19 will be provided.
 All cancellations received through Thursday, January 4, 2024, are subject to a full refund less a $50 administrative fee per person.
 Refunds will not be remitted for participants canceling after January 4, 2024.
 The details of this itinerary are subject to change as necessary.
 If requested, participants are expected to wear face masks. .

 The Decorative Arts Trust is excited to host our 8th Annual Colloquium featuring young scholars in the decorative arts field.
 This event is generously sponsored by Classical American Homes Preservation Trust and Mr. & Mrs. Donald B. Ayres III.